auggie-lahey/RayCounyPlanningAndZoning/Article_40_Base_Zoning_Districts.md

    - d.
 Open Space may be utilized for active or passive recreation purposes for the development
    - e.
 Open Space should be accessible from all lots within the subdivision

+For complete dimensional standards, see the table in Section 40.16 below.

 ## 40.6 R-1B Residential Urban District

 ### A. Description